If you're not sure where to start, the UCAS website is a great place to search for courses you're interested in and which universities offer them.

 - Would you prefer a campus-based university like Hull, or one which is spread out across a city?

-Most universities are offering virtual versions of their open days, which are big events where you can find out all about the university and what courses they offer.
+Most universities will offer open days, which are big events (either held in-person or virtually) where you can find out all about the university and what courses they offer.

-You can watch taste lectures to get a feel for the subjects, chat to staff, ask current students about what life is really like there, and learn about accommodation, student finance and much more.
+You can attend sessions to get a feel for your subject, chat to staff, ask current students about what life is really like there, and learn about accommodation, student finance and much more.